-- □ To be in compliance with Internal Revenue Service mandates, no scholarship money earned through fundraising will be refunded. - □ If a freshman, sophomore or junior overpays or has surplus scholarship monies, those monies will be carried forward to the following year. - □ Any senior may request all of his/her out-of-pocket excess money, money personally paid, to be refunded upon graduation.
+detailed list of items covered by the RABC Operations Fee, visit www.richardsonband.org.
+As a valued member in good standing with the GEB, seniors who have met their full financial obligations will receive one non-transferrable complimentary ticket to the spring band banquet.
+Seniors who have a balance on their account are not eligible to receive this complimentary ticket. ring Trip Expenses Each spring the band travels out-of-town for a competition.
+Every four years the band is allowed to travel outside a 600-mile radius within the U.S. The other three years the band is allowed to travel within the 600-mile radius to various state competitions.
+The location is usually decided by early fall.
+The funds for this trip may be paid with VISA, MasterCard, or by check to RABC.
+Ins strument Usage Fee Richardson High School furnishes the following instruments for student usage: piccolo, oboe, English horn, bassoon, bass clarinet, contrabass clarinet, tenor saxophone, baritone saxophone, French horn, bass trombone, euphonium, tuba, marching mellaphone, marching baritone, sousaphone, color guard equipment, and all percussion instruments.
+Re funds and Transfer of Funds money earned through fundraising will be refunded.
+If a freshman, sophomore or junior overpays or has surplus scholarship monies, those monies will be carried forward to the following year.
+Any senior may request all of his/her out-of-pocket excess money, money personally paid, to be refunded upon graduation.
 Excess money can be credited to a sibling's band account for the following year.
-If there will not be a sibling in the high school band the following year, the excess money will revert to the RABC general fund. - □ Any student who did not travel for the current year may request a refund of his/her out-of-pocket excess money.
-Some trip funds may be nonrefundable depending on the specific trip payment agreement. - □ Any student who is removed or withdraws from the band program will forfeit any and all deposited funds. - □ Any student's parent may appeal in writing the decision of the band staff and RABC concerning refunds.
+If there will not be a sibling in the high school band the following year, the excess money will revert to the RABC general fund.
+Any student who did not travel for the current year may request a refund of his/her out-of-pocket excess money.
+Some trip funds may be non- П refundable depending on the specific trip payment agreement.
+Any student who is removed or withdraws from the band program will forfeit any and all deposited funds.
+Any student's parent may appeal in writing the decision of the band staff and RABC concerning refunds.
 Any appeal of this nature must be submitted to the President of the Richardson Area Band Club.